grew-nlp/grew_doc/content/usage/install.md

 **Note:** There are more recent version of Ocaml (5.0 and 5.1).
 These versions are experimental and they are not supported (some Grew web service don't work with ocaml 5).

-Run the following command to add the grew specific opam repository:
+To add the Grew-specific opam repository, run the following command:

 ```
 opam remote add grew "http://opam.grew.fr"
 ```